atnguyen246/pc-troubleshooting-toolkit-project/README.md

   - Navigate to scripts directory in the cloned repository
   - Execute script using this command:
     - ./user_issue_logger_script.ps1
-- If problem is a common issue, use knowledge base article to solve it
+- If problem is a common issue, use resolving_common_issues knowledge base article to solve it
--
-- Use Test Result Template to record information about the user, device, problem, steps taken, and the follow-up
+- Use test_result_template to record information about the user, device, problem, steps taken, and the follow-up
--
+- Send response to user using it_issue_email_response_template to help

 ## How AI Was Used in This Project

-Document how AI contributed to the work:

-Drafting documentation (SOPs, troubleshooting steps, KB articles)
+Drafting documentation (document templages, troubleshooting flowchart, KB articles)

 Generating or refining code snippets